OperationSpark/first-website/README.md

 * Google `border-radius` and add it to the `<nav>` element.
 * Add a border around the image

+### TODO 12: Update Gitignore

+Before putting your site on the internet, we need to check the `.gitignore` file.
+A gitignore file specifies intentionally untracked files that Git should ignore.
+Files already tracked by Git are not affected.

+* Select the `.gitignore` file on the left side of your workspace.
+* Make sure you see `node_modules` listed on line 42.

 ### TODO 12 : Go Live

 Let's put our site on the Internet so that anyone can look at it!